mohammaddwery/reddit_fan/README.md

 # reddit_fan

-Flutter applications demonstrates Clean Architecture and uses Reddit's APIs.
+Reddit fan is a Flutter App demonstrates Clean Architecture with multi modules approach and uses Reddit's APIs as serverside.

+- Note: You need to run the app depending on the environment flavour that defined in gradle/app and using the main function which exists inside app\lib\environments\{the desired environment}